LineaLabs/lineapy/CONTRIBUTING.md

 ### 4.2.
 Known Issues

-Note - on macOS Monterey & using conda's Python 3.8.11, installing the requirements fails due to a failure in building fastparquet==0.7.2
+Note - on M1 chip with macOS Monterey & using conda's Python 3.8.11, installing the requirements fails due to a failure in building fastparquet==0.7.2
 Downgrading to 0.7.0 solves the issue - simply change the fastparquet version in requirements.txt

 ### 4.3.
 Using venv instead of Conda